 But there is still worry of an increase in numbers due to the several cases of teenage pregnancies.
 These were reported during the prolonged closure of schools due to the COVID-19 outbreak.

 Health authorities have advised all people leaving with HIV/AIDS to get vaccinated against COVID-19 to protect them.
 The vaccine is safe for persons living with HIV.
 And the benefits of taking the jab outweigh the reported side effects such as blood clots.

-In a nutshell, COVID-19 on HIV/AIDS helped in reducing infections in Uganda.
+COVID-19 on HIV/AIDS helped in reducing infections in Uganda.
 Under the campaign, #EndAIDS2030UG looks at putting an end to HIV/AIDS as a public threat in Uganda by 2030.
-This can only be achieved by making services available for people.
+By making services available.
 In the same way, governments should focus on the inequalities that stop people from accessing services.
 And close the gaps for particular groups that are most at risk then this can be achieved.